qorix-group/process_description/process/process_areas/quality_management/guidance/quality_plan_guideline.rst

    |
    | **Planning integration and verification:**
    | Integration on the target hardware is not done in the scope of the SW platform project, but SW/SW integration up to the feature level is performed and its test results are part of the :need:`wp__verification__platform_ver_report`.
-   | The integration on the target hardware done by the distributor or OEM is supported by delivering a set of HW/SW integration tests which were already run successfully on a reference HW platform.
+   | The integration on the target hardware, done by the distributor or OEM, is supported by delivering a set of HW/SW feature integration and platform tests which were already run successfully on a reference HW platform.
    | This is planned by the respective workproducts:
    | * :need:`wp__verification__feat_int_test`
-   | * Platform verification integration test
+   | * :need:`wp__verification__platform_test`
    | Verification planning is documented in :need:`wp__verification__plan`
    |
    | **Scheduling of audits, conformance checks, work product reviews, release verification and approval:**
    | Scheduling is done in the same way as for all work products definition by issues.
-The respective work products are listed :need:`doc_concept__wp_inspections` here.
+The respective work products are listed in :need:`doc_concept__wp_inspections`.